Palliative care in Portsmouth, New Hampshire

 - Multiple sclerosis (MS)

 Palliative care does not replace your primary treatment.
-Rather, it works in conjunction with the other treatment you're already receiving to improve how you feel.
+Rather, it works alongside your other treatments to improve how you feel.

-At Portsmouth, we'll work with you and your loved ones or caregivers to help manage pain, symptoms or side effects while enhancing your quality of life.
+At Portsmouth Regional Hospital, we work with you and your loved ones or caregivers to manage pain, symptoms or side effects.
 Your plan of care may include integrative care services that focus on your total well-being—mind, body and spirit.
 Our caring, patient-centered team works with specialists across the hospital to address:

 - Shortness of breath